Article at a Glance

 Be sure to choose better frying oils that also suit your culinary needs.
 The best options are fats low in polyunsaturated fats with good thermal stability, traditional examples of which include olive oil, avocado oil, coconut oil, and most animal fats, excluding butter (which has poor thermal stability due to milk solids) [*,*].

-Cultured Oil is a new type of cooking and culinary oil made through fermentation.
+Zero Acre oil is a new type of cooking and culinary oil made through fermentation.
 Zero Acre Farms introduced this product because even the “healthiest” conventional vegetable oils have significant downsides, especially regarding environmental impact, land and water use, and fair labor practices.

 It's also neutral-tasting, high in the same heart-healthy monounsaturated fats found in avocado oil and olive oil (over 90% of total fatty acid content), and exceptionally environmentally friendly.